HOME

 1. Press ESC to invoke the menu bar.

-2. In the FILE menu (top left corner), arrow down to NEW and press ENTER.
+2. In the File menu (top left corner), ↓ to New file and press ENTER.

 2. If you make a mistake, leave it for the moment.
 It is best to fix up all names for a section once you have the correct number of players in this section.

-3. The point of using descending rating order is that you can then ask the computer to do the draw for the first round Doing so in this order means that the draw will find suitable pairings for the first round.
-The section is divided into four quadrants and each player in quadrant one will be matched with a randomly selected opponent from quadrant three and each player from quadrant two will be matched with a random opponent from quadrant four.
-Designated byes will not be respected, but must be set manually after the draw.
+3. The point of using descending rating order is that you can then ask the computer to do the draw for the first round.
+Doing so in this order means that if you are using the Australian Draw the draw will find suitable pairings for the first round.
+See section B7 for discussion.

 4. If you cannot find any way to avoid having an odd number of players in a section, one player each round will have a bye.
+Do not put in a dummy such as A Bye.
 The program will accept an odd number of players in a section, and it will use a rational technique to determine who has a bye in each round.
-See the Coping with byes section below for more details.
+See the section W4 Coping with byesfor more details.

-6. To sort the players alphabetically, press ESC to invoke the menu bar, and use the RIGHT ARROW to scroll across to the OTHER menu.
-Use the DOWN ARROW to move to SORT ALPHABETIC, and press ENTER.
+6. Optional.
+To sort the players alphabetically, press ESC to invoke the menu bar, and use → to scroll across to the Other menu.
+Use ↓ to move to Sort Alphabetic, and press ENTER.
 This makes it easy to find names later when you are entering scores.

 1. Press ESC to invoke the menu bar.